CyberShadow/btdu/CONCEPTS.md

     - This location is thus chosen to *represent* this disk space.
 So, if a directory's represented size is 1MiB, we can say that this directory is the simplest explanation for what is using that 1MiB of space.
   - This metric is most useful in understanding what is using up disk space on a btrfs filesystem, and is what's shown in the btdu directory listings.
   - Adding up the represented size for all filesystem objects (btdu tree leaves) adds up to the total size of the filesystem.

+- **Distributed** size
+  - To calculate the distributed size, btdu evenly *distributes* a sample's respective disk space usage across all locations which reference data from that logical offset.
+  - Thus, two 1MiB files which share the same 1MiB of data will each have a distributed size of 512KiB.
+  - Adding up the distributed size for all filesystem objects (btdu tree leaves) also adds up to the total size of the filesystem.

 - **Exclusive** size
   - The exclusive size represents the samples which are used *only* by the file at this location.